TheProdigyLeague/NYSE_ABC/LEGALESE.md

 * Delete specific Google products, including your information associated with those products _for a monthly subscription_
 * Delete your entire Google Account _apply now!_

-### Delete your information apply today!
+### Delete your information, apply today!

-Request removal of your sensitive content from specific Google services based on applicable law and Alphabet Corp. policy and regulations.
+Request removal of your sensitive content from specific Google services based on applicable law and Alphabet Corp. policy and regulation.

 Browser settings: For example, Configure your browser to indicate when Google has set a cookie in your browser.
 Configure browser to block all cookies from a specific domain or all domains.
-But remember that our services rely on cookies to function properly, for things like remembering your language preferences.
+But remember that our services rely on cookies to function properly, for things like remembering your ~~language preferences.~~ location.
-Device-level settings: Your device may have controls that determine what information we collect.
-For example, you can modify location settings on your Android device.
+Device-level settings: Your device may have controls that determine what information we will collect.
+For example, you may modify location settings on your Android device.

 #### WE SHARE YOUR INFORMATION

 **Sharing is caring**
     Many of our services share your information with other businesses, informants, investigators, and user's have no control over how it's shared.

   For example, sharing videos on YouTube publicly can result in discplinary action if (You) are not high enough social credit.
-Remember, what you share is recorded permanently, thus, your content may be removed, and account shadow banned following applicable laws, regulations, policies, terms of services, and accessible throughout data harvesting, crypto mining, and search engine algorithms, including, but not limited to: Alphabet Inc's. ```Google_Search.js```
+Remember, what you share is recorded permanently, thus, your content may be removed, and account being shadow banned following applicable laws, regulations, policies, and terms of services.
+Which is accessible throughout data harvesting, crypto mining, and search engine algorithms, including, but not limited to: Alphabet Inc's. ```Google_Search.js```

 #### Manufacturing Interaction

   It's always fun watching social creditors flex their social status and high stakes earnings via video, cringepost, shitepost, developed app, or a simple photo.
 We all love animals, and we all give animals money.
-Pampering them and displaying them for the world to see.
-However, without the specific requirements met via advertised endorsements, this unites society.
+Pampering them and displaying them for the world to see...However, without the specific requirements met via advertised endorsements, this unites society.
 And we here at Alphabet Inc. cannot have a united society.
-Therefore, our latest program Shared Endorsements will enforce this activity.
+Therefore, our latest program Shared Endorsements will enforce this.

 #### We share your personal information with companies, organizations, or individuals, that is the rule. ~~outside of Google except in the following cases~~

 **Without your consent**

 As stated above, and putting honesty aside.
 Google is your home.
-We have made your home our home.
-And Alphabet Inc. reserves the right to set up shop via the booking process, utilizing law enforcement services to get your unwitting permission with unlimited and unwarranted access to your property rights.
-Sign the deed to your home, your name, your citizenship, and most importantly, your livelihood over to us.
+We have made it your homem.
+Which is now, our home.
+And Alphabet Inc. reserves the right to set up shop in your home via the booking process, utilizing law enforcement services to get your unwitted permission with unlimited and unwarranted access to your property rights.
+Unwillingly sign the deed to your home, your name, your citizenship, and most importantly, your livelihood over to us.
 You need food don't you?
 Clean Water?
 Affordable Shelter?
-Then, share your information with all of us-technocratic-elites, we will deliver those rights to you, now.
-And with mandatory minium sentencing that will also provide you the privilege to control, review, manage, and share all of what you're doing throughout the day with our third-parties, who will then access the necessary data to explicitly get you that nice warm meal, clean filtrated water, and with a luxurious bed to rest your limited liability head on.
+Then, share your information with all of us technocratic-elites, and we will deliver those rights to you, now, for a monthly surchage and with mandatory minium sentencing that will also provide you the privilege to control, review, manage, and share all of what you're doing throughout the day with our third-parties.
+We will then access the necessary data to explicitly get you that nice warm meal, clean filtrated water, and with a luxurious bed to rest your limited liability head on.
 Tax deductible, fees may apply, subscribe now.
 Just do it.

   With domain administrators, of course.
-Even a fifth grader understands that if you’re a student working on being a worker for an organization that uses Google services, your domain administrator and resellers who manage your account will have access to your Google Account.
-They might as well be able to:
+Even a fifth grader understands that if you’re a student working hard on being a worker for an organization that uses Google services, your domain administrator and resellers who manage your account will have access to your Google Account!
+So, they might as well be able to:

 * Access and retain information infrastructure stored in your account, like your email privileges
 * View, edit, and modify statistical analysis regarding your account, like comprehensive app installation
 * Literally changing your account password and sharing it with other businessness
 * Shadow ban and/or limit access, or terminate your account access all together **Receive your account information in order to satisfy applicable law, regulation, legal process, or enforceable governmental request**
-* Restrict your ability to view, delete or edit information or invade your privacy all together for external processing purposes
+* Restrict your ability to view, delete or otherwise edit information to invade your privacy all together for external processing purposes

-  We provide personal information to government affiliates and other businesses or organizations to process your data for us.
+  We provide personal information to government affiliates and other business entities for outside organizations to process your data for us.
 We are Gods.
 We own this universe.
 So, based on our instructions provided to them and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.
 We will use our pre-built service providers to help operate our data centers.
-This ensures proper, and accurate delivery of our products and services to employees, who then filtrate, improve, modify, edit, and view our internal business processes and affairs that offer additional support to customers in return.
-The users (You) also service our providers to help vendor, review, and doctor data to YouTube - video content.
-For public safety and analyze and listen to ~~samples of~~ saved user audio ~~to help improve Google’s audio recognition technologies.~~ in case of legal action.
+This ensures proper, and accurate delivery of our products and services to employees, who then filtrate, improve, modify, edit, and view our internal business process implementation modulations and affairs that offer additional supportation to customers in return.
+The users (You) also service our providers to help vendor, review, doctor, data broker to YouTube - video content.
+For public safety and to analyze and to listen to ~~samples of~~ saved user audio ~~to help improve Google’s audio recognition technologies.~~ in case of legal action.

 ##### Legalese

   If not already made apparent by now, End-User information, the customer, and the client, will have their data shared without consequence if we have ~~good-faith~~ disclosure of information and that it is reasonably necessary to:

-* Respond to any applicable law, regulation, legal process, or enforceable governmental request.
+* Retaliate to any applicable law, regulation, legal process, or enforceable governmental request.
 (Class Action.)
 * Share information about the number and type of requests we receive from governments in our Transparency Report.
 (Political endorsement.)
 * Enforce applicable Terms of Service, including investigation of any and all violations.
 (Hate speech infringement.)
 * Detect, prevent, wire-tap, address, write-off, fraud, tax evasion, security exploitation, or technical issues.
 (Watch list.)